 Christmas in London is magical.
-The dark evenings, the twinkling lights, the window displays and the festive music as we scuttle from shop to shop, darting in and out of cosy bars and restaurants with stylishly wrapped parcels under our arms.
+The dark evenings, twinkling lights, window displays and festive music as we scuttle from shop to shop, darting in and out of cosy bars and restaurants for pick-me-ups with stylishly wrapped parcels under our arms.

 Of course it’s not always like this.
 Christmas shops open in September, there are gaudy decorations everywhere and every shop seems to scream at you to buy things you neither want nor need.
 And then there is the hell on Earth that is Oxford Street on a Saturday in December, and the Winter Wonderland at anytime at all.

 But it is entirely possible to navigate the run-up to Christmas in a quieter, more considered, more elegant way.
 You can turn a blind eye to the rampant consumerism and savour each perfect moment of this most atmospheric time of year.
 This does require some planning, with the best events getting booked up far in advance.
 But there is time to make this Christmas wonderful and here is how.